C1 Speaking Scores

 Examiners discussing speaking scores

-Speaking Scoring Categories
+C1 Scoring Categories

-The first thing to point out about all of the Cambridge exams is that the scores go from 0-5 and from a score of 1 they increase in 0.5 marks.
+The first thing to point out about all of the Cambridge exams is that the bands go from 0-5 and from a score of 1 they increase in 0.5 marks.
 For example 0, 1.0, 1.5, 2.0, …

 The categories that examiners use for C1 speaking scores are as follows